supaIC/cycles-distro/README.md

 ### Managing The Distro Canister

 Now that you have your project setup initially, it's time to populate your list of canisters that need cycles distrobution.
 The canister comes with an empty list of canister addresses that only the owner can manage.
-You can do that by utilizing following functions:
+You can do that by utilizing the following functions:

 #### Read Distro List: